lynnlangit/gcp-for-bioinformatics/README.md

 - 🔍 **SCAN** - search a list in this Repo

 NOTE: If you are **NEW to bioinformatics** and have a computational background...
-- :octocat: **REVIEW** my `bioinformatics concepts tools and terms in a study Repo`(Team Teri) which includes links to explanations of bioinformatics concepts, tools and platforms - [link](https://github.com/lynnlangit/TeamTeri)
+- :octocat: **REVIEW** my bioinformatics concepts tools and terms in a study Repo named `Team Teri`.
+This Repo includes links to explanations of bioinformatics concepts, tools and platforms - [link](https://github.com/lynnlangit/TeamTeri)

 ---